TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TranslatingTheBackend/Index.rst

 Configuration" and after that reload the Backend.

-When you are logged in as an administrator, you can also modify user settings of *other* users: In the module "User settings" go to the tab "Admin functions" and select the Backend user, which you want to edit from the list.
-After that you can set user settings for this user and adjust *his* language as well.
+When you are logged in as an administrator, you can also modify user settings of *other* users: Go to the module "Backend Users" and switch to the Backend user, which you want to edit.
+After that you can set user settings for this user and adjust *his/her* language as well.